NNgen/nngen/README.rst

 There are actually various alternatives to access the generated hardware from a software.
 The control sequence of the software is very simple:

 -  Write input data on the off-chip memory by a software.
+Note that all placeholders, variables, and operators have the dedicated memory alignments. **Please check the “aligned_shape” of each object in the synthesis log**.
+If the original shape and aligned_shape are different, a padding must be inserted to the original data.
+In most cases, you can convert a original data to a padded data easily by “np.pad” method.
 -  Load the weight parameter file (saved above by “np.save” method) and write it on the off-chip memory.
 -  Write a global address offset and relative addresses for temporal